abhayrobotics/linkedIn-clone/README.md

 - login Error Handling✅
 - firebase authentication✅
 - Header✅
+- icon in header✅
-- icon in header + search functionality
+- search functionality
 - create a post :✅
 - like ✅
 - share comment , reply to a comment (nested)